Early Bird Specials:

 Antarctica is a true wilderness with unpredictable weather and ever-changing ice conditions, which will dictate our route and exploration opportunities.
 With more than 14 hours of daylight per day, we seize every chance to experience excellent wildlife viewing and amazing scenery via Zodiac cruises and shore excursions.

 Day 9-10: Scotia Sea

-Morning disembarkation in Montevideo.
-Right after the disembarkation we provide group transfer to the Montevideo airport or the city centre.
+Morning disembarkation in Buenos Aires.
+Right after the disembarkation, we provide a group transfer to Ezeiza (EZE) - International Airport or central location in Buenos Aires.